geomatupen/PLUS_softwaredev_2025_Upen/A3/README.md

 2. Go to the top menu: **Kernel > Change Kernel**.
 3. Select **Python (geoenv)**.

 Your notebook will now run using the `geoenv` environment.
+Now you can run the rasterio_gdal_band_stacker.ipynb file to stack the images.

 ---